sXenoXs/RE-HerbaScan/README.md

 - **Testing**: Verifying offline CAM heatmap generation in offline mode
 - **Beta Testing**: User testing (see TESTING_GUIDE.md; `tests/` folder removed in v0.9.7)
 - **Data Collection**: Gathering user feedback and metrics

+### ✨ New in v0.9.8 (April 19, 2026)

+- **Admin Role Routing**: Admins are routed directly to `/admin` on login via the splash screen and a router-level redirect.
+Any admin navigating to `/home` is automatically redirected to the Admin Console.
+- **Modal Automated Training Pipeline** (`modal_train.py`): Full GPU training pipeline triggered by a single tap in the admin panel.
+Downloads the existing model from Supabase, fetches training images, runs transfer learning on a T4 GPU, validates accuracy (≥0.75 threshold), exports TFLite + CAM weights, uploads all assets to Supabase, inserts a `model_versions` row, and triggers Railway backend reload — all automatically.
+- **POST /admin/trigger-training** (`backend/main.py`): New Railway endpoint.
+Validates `x-admin-secret` header, forwards `plant_slug` and `new_class_name` to the Modal web endpoint, and returns immediately while training runs in the background.
+- **TriggerTrainingWidget** (`lib/features/admin/widgets/trigger_training_widget.dart`): Admin-only Flutter widget embedded in the Training Images bottom sheet.
+Shows the plant slug and class name, fires the training request with a single tap, and displays inline success/error feedback.
+- **Training image count fix**: `updateTrainingImageCount` now uses `update` instead of `upsert`, fixing a NOT NULL constraint crash on `common_name` when the plant row did not yet exist.
+- **Supabase Realtime catalog sync**: `PlantProvider` opens a Realtime channel on startup that listens to INSERT/UPDATE/DELETE on `catalog_plants`, `catalog_medicinal_uses`, `catalog_preparation_methods`, `catalog_safety`, `catalog_habitat`, `catalog_plant_anatomy`, `catalog_condition_plants`, and `catalog_conditions`.
+Admin edits appear in-app instantly without a restart.
+- **Single-plant sync** (`CatalogSyncService.syncSinglePlant`): Re-fetches and hydrates one plant from Supabase including all related tables, used by Realtime handlers.
+- **Conditions-only sync** (`CatalogSyncService.syncConditionsOnly`): Re-syncs only conditions tables on a Realtime event, avoiding a full catalog download.
+- **Plant detail placeholders**: Morphology, ecology, and habitat fields display a subtle italic placeholder instead of blank space when the catalog field is empty.

 ### ✨ New in v0.9.7